buildbot/buildbot/master/docs/manual/cfg-reporters.rst

 .. py:class:: GitLabStatusPush(token, startDescription=None, endDescription=None, context=None, baseURL=None, verbose=False)

-    :param string token: Private token of user permitted to update status for commits
+    :param string token: Private token of user permitted to update status for commits. (can be a :ref:`Secret`)
     :param string startDescription: Description used when build starts
     :param string endDescription: Description used when build ends
     :param string context: Name of your build system, eg. continuous-integration/buildbot